Home

 V 3.50 - 4.00

 The Aspect Ratio is the tire section height divided by the section width (not tread width), multiplied by 100.
 The section height is measured at the center of the tire crown.
-The tread width is usuallygreater than the section width.
+The tread width is usually greater than the section width.
 The section width is measured from the middle side walls (above the bead, below the tread).
-It is multiplied by 100 to give you a whole number for the tire.
-So instead of .9 the tire is stamped 90.
+It is

 Rim Size or Diameter is the outside diameter of the rim, also called the wheel size.

 I have so far been unable to find a complete description and value set to explain the Load Range.
-When I find an adequate explanation, I will put it here.

 Metric Size Format

 The vast majority of tires manufactured and sold today come with metric sizing.
-The tire size we will use for our example isa 120/70ZR-17TL.
+The tire size we will use for our example is a 120/70ZR-17TL.
 It can also be written as 120/70Zx17TL or 120/70ZR17TL.

 Some manufacturers put the speed rating at the end of the size and do not indicate if the tire is tubeless or not.
 In that case the size would look like this 120/70-17Z.

-120 / 70 Z R - 17 TL
+120 / 70 Z R 17 TL

 Section Width (mm) Aspect Ratio (%) Speed